-where $FInvest{it}$ is future investment at time t for firm i, defined as the average of investments in the subsequent two years scaled by lagged total assets.5 The same set of control variables used in equation 15 are included.
-We expect firms to save more when they expect greater future investment ($\alpha_1 > 0$) because their realized future investment will be positively correlated with managers' ex ante expected investment.
+where $FInvest{it}$ is future investment at time t for firm i, defined as the average of investments in subsequent two years scaled by lagged total assets.
+The same set of control variables as in equation 15 are included.
+We expect firms to save more when they expect greater future investment ( $\alpha_1 > 0$ ) because firms' realized future investment will be positively correlated with managers' ex ante expected investment.
 We estimate model 16 separately for firms with low and high hedging needs.
-Since the incentive to save cash for future expected investment will be greater when facing a relatively low COC, we expect a negative sign for α_3 , especially for firms with greater hedging needs.
+Since the incentive to save cash for future expected investment will be greater when facing relatively low COC, we expect a negative sign for $\alpha_3$ , especially for firms with greater hedging needs.